dcjones/mk/README.md

 # Mk

-Mk is a reboot of the Plan 9 mk command, which itself is a replacement for make.
+Mk is a reboot of the Plan 9 mk command, which itself is [a successor to make]($).
 This tool is for anyone who loves make, but hates all its stupid bullshit.

+# Installation

+ 1. Install Go.
+ 2. Run `go install github.com/dcjones/mk`

 # Why Plan 9 mk is better than make

-Plan 9 mk blows make out of the water.
-Yet tragically, few use or have even heard of it.
-Put simply, mk takes make, keeps its simple direct syntax, but fixes basically everything that's annoyed you over the years.
-To name a few things:
+Way back in the 90s, some smart guys at Bell Labs got together and decided to write new operating system to replace Unix.
+The idea was to keep everything that was great about Unix, but totally disregard backwards compatibility in a quest for something better.
+The operating system they designed, Plan 9, had a lot of terrific ideas, and though some were cherry picked, the OS as a whole never really caught on.

+Among the gems in Plan 9 was a rewrite of the venerable Unix make command, in the form of mk.
+Simply put, mk is make, but with a large collection of relatively minor improvements, adding up to something more consistent, elegant, and powerful.
+To name a few specifics:

   1. Recipes are delimited by any indentation, not tab characters in particular.
   1. Phony targets are handled separately from file targets.
 Your mkfile won't